TeddyO323/alx-frontend/0x00-html_advanced/README.md

 **Header:**
   - Create the header of your page between the open and close body tags.
-  - Put the text "Header" inside the header.
+  - Put the text `"Header`" inside the header.

 **Main:**
   - Create the main tag after the header tag.
-  - Put the text "Main content" inside your main tags.
+  - Put the text `"Main content`" inside your main tags.

 **Footer:**
   - Create the footer tag after the main tag.
-  - Put the text "Footer" inside the footer tags.
+  - Put the text `"Footer`" inside the footer tags.

 **Repo:**